-First, macro/global/universal events that are out of your control.
-You should work to align your desires with the desire of the cosmos / the universe / Zeus / God / Gods.
+The desire of Nature is found in macro/global/universal events that are out of your control.
+You should work to align your desires with the desire of Nature (the cosmos).
 This can be difficult in some circumstances, but the Stoics would say, "Universe, your harmony is my harmony: nothing in your good time is too early or too late for me.
 Nature, all that your seasons bring is fruit to me: all comes from you, exists in you, returns to you."
 (Marcus Aurelius, Meditations 4.23)

-connecting this to the discipline of assent, as we lengthen that pause, we then need to ask ourselves, "what can I learn from this?
+When this is connected to the discipline of assent, we learn to lengthen that pause, we then need to ask ourselves, "what can I learn from this?
 What virtue can I exercise given the situation?"

 discipline of action